laihaoran/LTML-MIMIC-CXR/README.md

 <img src='./assets/method.png' width=800>

-Please download extra files from Google Drive: (We will public in future for secrecy).
+Please download extra files from Google Drive: (We will public in future for secrecy) or in BaiduYun: 链接：https://pan.baidu.com/s/1wbCZwOpR7kvL9LN1b4A8xQ?pwd=2023
+提取码：2023.

 Please download MIMIC-CXR dataset from https://physionet.org/content/mimic-cxr/2.0.0/.